Are you considering a Tour de France cycling tour for 2024?

 We can also create special packages that put together different trips and experiences.
 There are some great options for those that aren’t riding too.

 You can find full information about each trip on our website.

 3. What does it mean to be an official Tour Operator of the Tour de France?

-There are six official Tour de France Approved Operators.
-Of these only three are Premium Operators which means Sports Tours International gets the first choice for experiences for our clients.
+There are six official Tour de France Approved Operators for the UK.
+Of these only two are Diamond tour operators (the rest are gold, silver or bronze level).
+Of course Sports Tours is at the Diamond level and this means Sports Tours International gets the first choice for experiences for our clients.